UofT-EcoSystem/DietCode/RFC.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-// Please explain briefly about what's happening behind.
-// You could write a pseudo code to explain the search process, for example.

 Here is an overview of the DietCode framework design.

 <img src="./docs/figures/DietCode.jpg" width="61.8%" />

+-
+-
+-

 # Drawbacks
 [drawbacks]: #drawbacks

 // Discuss a bit about the op coverage and binary size.

-# Rationale and alternatives
+# Rationale and Alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 There is an approach proposed by [Nimble](https://arxiv.org/pdf/2006.03031.pdf), which partitions a range of dynamic shape to buckets and tunes one kernel for each bucket.
-We could, of course, implement this approach to existing Auto-SCheduler and AutoTIR.
+We could, of course, implement this approach to the current auto-scheduler and AutoTIR.
 However, as evaluated in the DietCode paper, this approach is not guaranteed to achieve better performance as static shapes.

-# Prior art
+# Prior State-of-the-Arts
-[prior-art]: #prior-art
+[prior-sotas]: #prior-sotas

 // Brorrow some related work from the paper.